-China Issues Rules on Transition Period for Complying with New Registered Capital Rules
+Complying with New Registered Capital Rules under China’s Revised Company Law

 Under the amended Company Law, shareholders of limited liability companies will be required to pay their subscribed capital within five years of corporate establishment.
-Companies established before the new Company Law takes effect will be given a three-year transition period to adapt to the new rules on registered capital in China.
+Companies established before the new Company Law takes effect should pay attention to the timeline to adapt to the new rules on registered capital in China.

 At the end of 2023, China’s legislature adopted an amendment to the Company Law, which introduced new regulations on the term of payment for subscribed capital, as well as requirements to publicly disclose the amount of registered capital.